NithinHampole/dotnet/README.md

 5.Write a program to write 10MB of data to multiple files as per the procedure mentioned below:<br>
 Write 10MB of binary data in blocks of 50kB byte array<br>
 The above should be replicated for 100 files i.e. after execution, the program should have created 100 number 10MB files.<br>
-After completion of writing to each single file, the program should output the following message on console "<Filename> <br>Writing Completed"
+After completion of writing to each single file, the program should output the following message on console<br> "<Filename> Writing Completed"
-Execute the above program in a single thread and also multiple threads/tasks using async/await programming.
-Make sure that<br> the UI thread is not blocked.<br>
+Execute the above program in a single thread and also multiple threads/tasks using async/await programming.<br> Make sure that the UI thread is not blocked.<br>
-Note the time taken for execution of the program in single task and multiple tasks
+Note the time taken for execution of the program in single task and multiple tasks<br>